ShowYoungg/Capstone_Project_2/README.md

 * Google Admob (Banner Ads and Interstitial Ads)

 ## Library
-* OpenCSV for generating csv file for backing up of data and restoration of data from csv.
+* OpenCSV for generating csv file for backing up of data and restoration of data from csv saved in internal memory.
 * Firebase Authentication
 * Google Admob (Banner Ads and Interstitial Ads)